 4. Lower the bar in the starting position, and repeat the whole movement again.

-Some common errors while performing the upright row are:
+Common errors while performing upright rows :

 1. Very narrow grip – this will activate the trapezius more than the deltoids.
 It also can lead to impingement at the shoulder joint.
 Keep your hands positioned at shoulder width or slightly wider.